jeromecoupe/sassgrids/readme.md

 A **sample scss** file is included in the gh-pages branch of this repo where the demo lives.

 1. Import _grid.scss in your scss file
-2. Define your gutter and breakpoints
+2. Define your gutter, breakpoints and namespaces
-3. Use silent classes in your scss
+3. Use namespaced silent classes in your scss

 ## Example of a simple grid